Navigating the Labyrinth: Path-Sensitive Unit Test Generation with Large Language Models: Evaluation

 \subsection{RQ2-Knowledge Acquisition and Utilization}

 While \tool{} demonstrates strong performance in generating high-coverage test cases, the specific contributions of its core components remain unclear.
-To answer this question, an ablation study is conducted to assess the impact of three key steps: Context Knowledge Extraction (CKE), Context Knowledge Distillation (CKD), and Test Case Refinement (TCR).
+To answer this question, we conduct an ablation study to assess the impact of three key steps: Context Knowledge Extraction (CKE), Context Knowledge Distillation (CKD), and Test Case Refinement (TCR).
 The study aims to clarify how each component contributes to the overall effectiveness of the test generation process.

 Here, we design four ablation baselines to assess the contribution of each component in \tool{}.
 The most basic variant (\emph{w/o CKD+CKE+TCR}) removes all modules, providing only the focal method and its signature.
 The second (\emph{w/o CKD+CKE}) retains only test case refinement, using error messages to repair tests without any contextual input.
 The third (\emph{w/o CKD}) includes both context extraction and refinement but omits distillation, presenting raw context without structured guidance.
 The full \tool{} configuration includes all three components.
-All baselines use GPT-4o-Mini and are evaluated on 2,258 focal methods from ten real-world Java projects.
+All baselines use GPT-4o-Mini and are evaluated on 2,258 focal methods from 10 real-world Java projects.

 \textbf{Result.} Table~\ref{tab_ablation_study} presents the performance of four ablation baselines, each designed to evaluate the individual contribution of a specific component of \tool{}.
 The \emph{w/o (CKD+CKE+TCR)} setting performs the worst, achieving only 24.74\% branch coverage and 27.84\% line coverage.
 Without contextual knowledge and refinement support, the model operates with minimal information, relying solely on the focal method.
 This limitation often leads to invalid tests caused by unresolved variables, incorrect API usage, or missing imports.